I work freelance, taking advantage of early retirement from work in a local government setting.

 All these contexts and contacts for my current work are, from one viewpoint, all over the place.
 But there is something they have in common, that they shine a light on changing but vital concepts or expressions that capture our human values, myths and beliefs and which can guide our actions.
 These concepts wind through our communities, languages, heritage, food, art, music, stories and the making of our homes and gardens, as do the words we use to describe them.
 Some of these connect, some contrast but I have a chance to reflect on this mix of elements.
 This is giving shape to a longer project for me, that researches, formulates and documents those principles we hold in common and which have value as measures of and remedies for alienation and powerlessness.

 So “nostalgia” has an element from its original meaning, its impact is a death of part of our past and our souls, with serious awareness of what we are losing from our interrelationships with the natural and human worlds.
 It’s not just about missing something which you’ve left behind.
-It’s realising that even when you come back, what’s there has changed, gaining an otherness.
-There are simultaneous several versions of that something which can’t be reconciled: what you’ve lost from your world-view and your self-view: the idealised memory of it which you hold still; what it’s become while you’ve been away; what experience or memory of it are held by significant others and what it actually was in the context of the original time and space.
-All these have taken separate paths, all hard to realise and hard to reconstruct as a source of strength in combatting rootlessness, powerlessness and cultural exile.
+It’s realising that even when you come back, that which you’ve left behind there also has changed, gaining an otherness.

 “ νόστον δίζηαι μελιηδέα, φαίδιμ᾽ Ὀδυσσεῦ: “